ycdxsb/PocOrExp_in_Github/2021/README.md

 - [https://github.com/Live-Hack-CVE/CVE-2021-3503](https://github.com/Live-Hack-CVE/CVE-2021-3503) :  ![starts](https://img.shields.io/github/stars/Live-Hack-CVE/CVE-2021-3503.svg) ![forks](https://img.shields.io/github/forks/Live-Hack-CVE/CVE-2021-3503.svg)

 ## CVE-2021-3499
- A vulnerability was found in OVN Kubernetes in versions up to and including 0.3.0 where the Egress Firewall does not reliably apply firewall rules when there is multiple DNS rules.
+ A vulnerability was found in OVN Kubernetes where the Egress Firewall does not reliably apply firewall rules when there is multiple dns rules.
 It could lead to potentially lose of confidentiality, integrity or availability of a service.